federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 In the call stack you can see that the actual implementation in FMX.Context.Mac is called.

 From looking at TContext3D.SetSize it appears questionable that Resize is called after destroying buffers and before creating new buffers.
-Of course, this is abstract stuff and it might be ok, you can only find out by looking in the actual implementation.
+Of course, this is abstract stuff and it might be ok.

+You may only find out by looking into the actual implementation.

 ```pascal
 procedure TContext3D.SetSize(const AWidth, AHeight: Integer);